HW4500/HW3/README.md

 (1)=The slow part of the code is the python part.
 It is where we should focus our work.
+By calculation, I think it should take a bit less than 9 minutes for the whole dataset